victorrgez/terraform/README.md

 - [X] Create LoadBalancer for GCS
 - [X] Deploy image on CloudRun
 - [X] Make GCS bucket public for LB to work --> Don't have enough permissions on Playground but know how to do it
+- [X] Understand more in depth all the component of migs_and_loadbalancers.
+Url map, proxy, etc..
 - [X] ....

 Limitations of the A Cloud Guru Playground and Terraform: